This is a complete guide to MicroBlogging.

 Key takeaway: The longer, the better.

-In fact, most long-form content doesn’t seem to play out well.
+In fact, most long-form content doesn’t perform well than shorter ones.

 The success of posts is not determined by their length but by how well it interacts with their audiences.